shanehoey/worddoc/docs/_docs/new-wordinstance.md

 ```
-PS C:\>New-WordInstance -Visable True
+PS C:\>New-WordInstance -WindowState wdWindowStateMaximize -Visable True
 ```

-Create a new Word Instance that is visable
+Create a new Word Instance that is maximised and is visable.

 ### -------------------------- EXAMPLE 2 --------------------------